Using JAX in multi-host and multi-process environments#

 So how do you actually run a computation involving cross-process communication?
 Use the same parallel evaluation APIs that you would in a single process!

 pmap() can be used to run a parallel computation across

 multiple processes.
 (If you’re not already familiar with how to use

 pmap() to run across multiple devices within a single process, check

 out the Parallel Evaluation in JAX notebook.)
 Each process should call the

 same pmapped function and pass in arguments to be mapped across its local

-devices).
-Similarly, the function will return outputs sharded across local
+Similarly, the function will return outputs sharded across local devices only.

-devices only.
-Inside the function however, collective communication operations
+Inside the function, however, collective communication operations are run across